koloiprank/KOLT/README.md

 ### TODO
 - Work on README.md
 - Prepare /help command
-- Work on setting the play command into a new thread so bot doesnt get stuck while loading song

 ## Requirements
 For your python modules, you will need to install all the requirements in requirements.txt with